Chromecube/Presentation/README.md

 Quick disclaimer: I wrote this within approximately 5 hours due to missing time, however it should run stable, but it isn't the user-friendliest software in the world.

+Even though I improved the project's structure over time, it could still suffer from a bit of technical debt.
+Sorry! ;(

 Pull request are open for improvements if you want to tackle this!